77379 Real Estate Market Update | August 05, 2022

-We currently have 150 homes pending, with 36 homes sold in the last two weeks, averaging a sale price of $200 a square foot.
-Thirty-Six homes sold over asking price, with one home selling 6.7% above the listing price.
-Compared to the two weeks prior: Homes sold is slightly down from 39 sold, and the average sales price is down as well.
-This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
+We currently have 85 homes pending, with 51 homes sold in the last two weeks, averaging a sale price of $143 a square foot.
+Fifty-one homes sold over asking price, with one home selling 9% above the listing price.
+Compared to the two weeks prior: Homes sold are up from 25 sold to 51 home sold, and the average sales price is up: $533,890 ($417,122 previously).
 If we look at how fast the move in ready homes are going, the demand in this area has not surpassed the supply, making it still a great time to sell.
-We cannot pinpoint another time in history where you were almost guaranteed to get over your homes current market value.
-Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77316, so that is good news for anyone that waited until summer to sell.
+We cannot pinpoint another time in history where you were almost guaranteed to get more than your homes current market value.
+Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77379, so that is good news for anyone that waited until summer to sell.
 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn’t your ideal buyer anyways!
 And the educated buyer still knows, they need to buy ASAP.
 P.S.
-The median days on market is 30 days, with most homes selling during the first 28-29 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!)
+The median days on market is 7 days, with most homes selling during the first 5-6 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!)

 What is happening in the real estate market nationally?

 Mortgage rates saw a sharp downward trend last week after the Federal Reserve’s rate hike and the GDP’s negative data.
 Home price appreciation slowed.
 New home sales fell.
 Mortgage application submissions saw a composite decrease.
 Pending home sales declined.
 Both continuing and initial jobless claims went down.
 Inflation increased, as did personal income and consumer spending.

 |THIS WEEK'S POTENTIAL VOLATILITY